One thing all dermatologists and skin specialists agree on? That SPF is a non-negotiable part of your daily routine.

 Prevention is always, always better than cure, and even more so when it comes to your skin.
 The repercussions of leaving the house without SPF might not be as immediate as the regret of planting a box-fresh trainer into a muddy puddle, but unfortunately will catch up with us all eventually.

-To fully protect your skin, you should be wearing a broad-spectrum SPF of at least factor 30 every day.
+Everyone should be wearing a broad-spectrum SPF of at least factor 50 every day – no matter your skin tone, skin type or age.
 Yep, every day.
 UV rays can penetrate through clouds, so you’re still at risk of damage on gloomy winter days.
-Broad spectrum means that the lotion protects against two key types of UV rays: UVB, which causes burning, and UVA which is responsible for premature ageing.
+Broad spectrum means that the formula protects against two key types of UV rays: UVB, which causes burning, and UVA which is responsible for premature ageing.
 SPF needs to be applied generously (at least half a teaspoon for your face and neck) and reapplied regularly throughout the day – especially if you have been swimming or sweating.

 Daily SPF is crucial for three key reasons:

 UV exposure is the main cause of skin cancer.
 The rays travel from the sun, into our skin, where they can cause damage to the DNA in our skin cells.
 There are particular factors that can make us more susceptible to developing skin cancer, which include, but are not limited to:

 If you have a pale skin tone that burns easily

 If you have red or blonde hair